dwalleck/darylwalleck.dev/content/post/dotnet-cli.md

 date = "2019-03-10"
 description = "A brief description of Hugo Shortcodes" tags = [
-    "shortcodes",
-    "privacy",
+    ".NET",
+    "Command Line",
 ]
-thumbnail = "images/dollar.png"
+thumbnail = "images/dotnet-bot.png"

 +++

+I've been a fan of Visual Studio Code since it was released in 2015 and use it for most of my work.
+I was working with Python most of the time then, where creating a new project was as simple as making a new directory

+I've spent much of the last few years in the Linux world, where all instructions start with "Open a new terminal and then...".
+It was a major transition for someone like me who had used Windows all

+I've spent the last several years of my career in a terminal.
+Between working on Linux and using Python, Terraform, and other command line tools, using GUI tools wasn't any option.

-If you're like me, most of your experience with creating new .NET projects involves the "File -> New Project" menu in Visual Studio.
-After coming back to .NET after a few years in the Python world, I was used to doing pretty much everything from the command line.
+Nearly all of my experience with creating new .NET projects involves the "File -> New Project" menu in Visual Studio.
+When I came back to .NET after a few years in the Python world, I was used to doing pretty much everything from the command line.
 Coming back, I was delighted to discover the new `dotnet` command and other global tools that made working from the